Frank Fairfax: Organizer of Protective Union Local 274

-During the summer of 1933, Edwards' Collegians, a touring band, migrated to Pennsylvania for a dance tour.
+During the summer of 1933, Edwards' Collegians migrated to Pennsylvania for a dance tour.
 Upon arriving in Philadelphia in the fall of 1933, the band signed for a steady gig at The Rafters in West Philadelphia and "ran straight into union trouble."
 This was a Union band, carrying "Conditional Membership" cards from the American Federation of Musicians.
 Fairfax, the band's manager, found union recognition in this area unfavorable to black musicians.
 He wrote, "The musicians needed new union cards.
-The dues of (white) Local 77, AFM were then $15 a year, over and above a stiff initiation fee that the members of Edward’s Collegians simply could not afford.
-Each musician received only $3 for a night’s work."
+The dues of (white) Local 77, AFM were then $15 a year, over and above a stiff initiation fee that the members of Edward's Collegians simply could not afford.
+Each musician received only $3 for a night's work."

 Frank Fairfax contacted the president and secretary of the American Federation of Musicians: Joe Weber and William J. Kerngood, respectively, and after much discussion, was authorized to organize a new local in Philadelphia.
 Fairfax was instructed to secure the names and addresses of at least 75 interested (black) musicians.
 Damon Fisher, James Shorter, Harry Monroe, F. E. Walker, and a few others assisted him in recruiting the musicians to make the required number for the charter.

 After negotiations between Fairfax, Kerngood and the president of Local 77, the white union which claimed as members among many others, all the musicians of the world renowned Philadelphia Orchestra, it was agreed that a charter would be granted under certain conditions satisfactory to Local 77 (prices, etc. must be the same) when $2.00 from each of the 75 musicians was collected and tendered.

 During the last few days of 1934, Fairfax received the charter, local seal and all other necessary materials for starting the new Local 274.
 He called the first meeting for nomination of officers (2nd floor, Little Harlem Bar, 400 block of south 18th Street).
 The charter was dated for January 6, 1935.
 Fairfax acted as chairman for this meeting.
 Their first election was held at the YMCA, 1924 Christian Street.
 Below are the elected officers of the new Local: